EmileAydar/Machine-Learning-Pneumonia-Detection-with-Chest-Xray-images-/README.md

 The dataset of XRay images used in this notebook can be retrieved using this link : https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia

-I have also developed a CNN model for a deep-learning approach to this problem.
+I have also developed MLP and CNN models for a deep-learning approach to this problem.
-You can also find it on my friend's page